 So is No Dig Easy?

-In dry climates the surface mulch can be straw, hay, grass and any unrotted organic matter which is all enough to allow sowing and planting.
+In dry climates the surface mulch can be straw, hay, grass and any undecomposed organic matter.
 In climates where slugs are prevalent, compost works best.

 In temperate climates, all that soil needs is a cover of compost, to maintain it’s life and enable plants to feed.
 Adding compost is as much about enabling soil to mobilise it’s resources, as about adding new nutrients.
 Compost is not ‘fertiliser’ in the common sense of the word: it is soil food.

 Hence there is no need to spread more compost after clearing crops in summer!
 Simply sow or plant the next vegetables/flowers, there is goodness in the soil waiting to feed them.